tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 ### 2.4.
 Pure Functions & Constants

 - **Pure functions** have direct inputs and outputs, and have no side effects.
-- However as afore mentioned it is more the function call that should take focus.
+- However as aforementioned it is more the function call that should take focus.

 ```js
 // Pure